hnyls2002/Crazy-5O-thurRsday-v-mE/doc/implementation.md

  - PTE/phy page/phy memory visiting methods
  - phy page visiting method *from different address space*

-**Memory set is a new level of abstraction, which I thought is actually the same as address space.**

 - [x] `MapArea`
  - *Sequential Virtual Address* in a address space